 Recipe notes

 • The whipped cream may be made in advance, simply whisk it beforehand.
+Or, make a batch of stabilized whipped cream which holds its shape for many days.

 • Sub the gingersnap cookies with graham crackers or your favorite cookies!